 Anyway, now that Ptolemy XII was back in charge, the problem of his debts still remained.
 Gaius Rabirius Postumus was particularly pushy about it.
 He sent endless letters demanding payment.
 Ptolemy responded with claims of poverty.
 The treasury was bare.
 The best the king could do was IOU’s and promises.
 This did not sit well with the frustrated Rabirius.
 He took his complaints to Pompey the Great, who told the young upstart to work something out with Ptolemy.
 Pompey had done what he promised to do; the rest was up to Rabirius.

 To shut up his annoying Roman creditor, Ptolemy made Rabirius an offer: come to Egypt and serve as the Minister of Finance.
 Surely the smart young Roman would have no problem levying taxes and maybe skimming a bit off the top to make back those losses.
 Rabirius knew nothing about national finance, but this was the only path offered to restore his fortune, so he accepted.

 Rabirius sailed to Alexandria and got to work.
 He wanted his money back ASAP so the first thing he did was ramp up taxation toot sweet.
-It had apparently not occurred to him that this same greedy behavior had caused the recent overthrow of the king, but Rabirius probably figured that Ptolemy got the boot because of his political alliance with Rome, not because of taxes.
-And now that the Gabiniani were in Alexandria, he didn’t have to worry about any more citizen revolts.
+It had apparently not occurred to him that this same greedy behavior had caused the recent overthrow of the king, but Rabirius gambled that with the well-armed Gabiniani in Alexandria, he didn’t have to worry about any more citizen revolts.

 So the taxes went up and up, and Rabirius skimmed off the top with wild abandon.
 He wanted to rebuild his lost investment as quickly as humanly possible and he assumed the Gabiniani would guarantee his authority to do so.
 He was wrong.